Based on Carl Jung, founder of Analytical Psychology.

 E - Extravertedly, preferably with a larger number of different acquaintances as well as others.
 They tend to prefer a higher profile or public face.

 2. Input Function.
 How does the person find they tend to base most perception of what's happening around them.

-S - Sensory, from the five tangible senses of the body i.e. See, Hear, Touch, Taste, Smell.
+S - Sensory, our physical side, from the five tangible senses of the body i.e. See, Hear, Touch, Taste, Smell.

-N - Intuitively, from that sixth, intangible sense, often of what is coming.
+N - Intuitively, our spiritual side, from that sixth, intangible sense, often of what is coming.

 3. Output Function.
 How does the person find they tend to base most judgment calls / choices

-T - Thinking, from the use of objective data analysis — numbers, dates etc.
+T - Thinking, our masculine side, from the use of objective past data analysis — numbers, dates etc.

-F - Feelings, from the use of subjective passions in the moment.
+F - Feelings, our feminine side, from the use of subjective passions in the moment.

 In scripture, the passions can be summarized in three couplets: a.
-Interest (looking, a seeking to know) — honour and love vs Disinterest, b.
+Interest (be important) — know honour and love vs Disinterest, b.
 Joy (surprise) — confidence and faith vs Despair, c.
 Desire (yearning) — expectation and hope vs Fear,

 4. How does the person find they tend to interact with others.